tatianaacostag/DevelopersDoc_site/content/en/docs/Services/PushPayments.md

 Take into account the following considerations:

 * Push payment is not a services included by default.
 You must request it and sign an annex to the contract to agree the fee and further conditions.
 Contact your Key Account Manager to contract this service.
+* Merchants are responsible for the integrity and the correctness of the third-party data.
+PayU does not validate that the data provided by the merchant is complete and correct.
+Furthermore, the update of data must be requested by the merchants.<br>PayU is not responsible for unsuccessful transactions due to wrong data.
 * Push payment allows local payouts only.
 The merchant may be international (under security and risk analysis) but they can only request local payouts using the funds collected in the processing country.<br>For example, if the merchant _ABC_ processes in Colombia and Peru, they can request payouts to third parties in Colombia using the funds collected in Colombia; they cannot request payouts to third parties in Peru using the funds collected in Colombia.
+* Once the payout is created, it takes the regular flow in PayU.
+This means that you can see the payout created in your PayU module.
 * The merchant must prove the relationship between them and their third parties to guarantee that the transaction is legit.
 <!-- * For Gambling commerces, Push payments cannot be used to make refunds.
 Therefore, it is necessary to guarantee that the commerce is paying a prize. -->